What are some financial protections I can take if I am getting to ready to leave an abusive relationship?

 - tax returns for the past two years;

 - deed to your house or your rental lease;

 - photos of your family’s most valuable assets (e.g., nice cars, expensive jewelry, anything you think is worth a fair amount of money).

-- How much the abuser earns (including salary, bonuses, money s/he gets from any rental properties).
-A good place to look may be last year's tax return;
+- how much the abuser earns, including salary, bonuses, money s/he gets from any rental properties, which may be in the prior year’s tax return;